ismail-yilmaz/Bobcat/README.md

 *For a full range of supported VT sequences, modes and control commands, see the [technical specifications document](https://github.com/ismail-yilmaz/Terminal/blob/master/Terminal/Specs.md) of TerminalCtrl.*

 - **Cross-Platform:** Bobcat can basically run on any OS that U++ can be compiled on: Linux, Windows, MacOS, and BSD.
 - **High Compatibility:** Recognizes and supports a wide range of terminal sequences (ESC, CSI, DCS, OSC, APC) sequences, ensuring high VT (DEC/ANSI) and xterm compatibility.
+(By default Bobcat emulates a DEC VT420 with various extensions)
 - **Image Support:** Supports both legacy (sixel) and modern image formats (png, jpg, bmp, tiff) for inline image display, and recognizes sixel, iterm2 & jexer protocols.
 - **OSC Extensions:** Implements newer OSC extensions, including hyperlinks, clipboard manipulation protocol, etc.
 - **Versatile Copy/Paste:** Supports copy/paste/drag-and-drop operations on texts, links, and inline-images.